-The National Health Reform Act 2011 (the Act), section 131(1)(f), provides that IHPA will determine the public hospital functions that are to be funded in the states and territories by the Commonwealth, except where otherwise agreed between the Commonwealth and a state or territory.
+The National Health Reform Act 2011 (Cwlth) (the Act), section 131(1)(f), prescribes that the Independent Hospital Pricing Authority (IHPA) will determine the public hospital functions in the states and territories that are to be funded by the Commonwealth, except where otherwise agreed between the Commonwealth and a state or territory.

-In accordance with clause A10 of the National Health Reform Agreement (NHRA), the scope of public hospital services eligible for a Commonwealth funding contribution under the NHRA and therefore included on the General List is described in Figure 1.
+In accordance with clause A17 of the Addendum to the National Health Reform Agreement 2020-25 (the Addendum), the scope of public hospital services eligible for a Commonwealth funding contribution under the Addendum and therefore included on the General List of In-Scope Public Hospital Services (the General List) is described in Figure 1.

 The Commonwealth, states and territories (jurisdictions) are able to apply to have services included or excluded from the General List.
-In accordance with clause A25 of the NHRA, IHPA will conduct an analysis of each application to determine if services are transferred from the community to public hospitals for the dominant purpose of making services eligible for Commonwealth funding.
+In accordance with clause A31 of the Addendum, IHPA will conduct an analysis of each application to determine if services are transferred from the community to public hospitals for the dominant purpose of making services eligible for Commonwealth funding.

 Figure 1.
-Scope of public hospital services eligible for a Commonwealth funding contribution under the NHRA
+Scope of public hospital services eligible for a Commonwealth funding contribution under the Addendum